 Benefits of a 401(k) Plan

-- Higher Contribution Limits: For this year, employees can contribute up to $23,000, with an additional $seven thousand five hundred dollars catch-up contribution for those aged 50 and older.
+- Higher Contribution Limits: For this year, employees can contribute up to $23,000, with an additional $$7.5k catch-up contribution for those aged 50 and older.

 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Select a provider that offers various investment options, administrative services, and employee education.
+- Choose a Plan Provider: Select a provider that offers a range of investment opportunities, management assistance, and employee learning resources.

 Individual 401(k)

-This plan, also known as a Individual 401(k), is designed to provide the same benefits as a traditional 401(k), but specifically for individuals who are sole proprietors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to a quarter of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.
+Also known as a Solo 401(k), this plan is designed to offer the same benefits as a company 401(k), but for individuals who are sole proprietors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-- Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
-Search for providers with multiple investment options and minimal fees.
+- Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
+Seek out providers with a range of investment options and reduced fees.

 - Open an Account: Open your Individual 401(k) account with the chosen provider.
 This typically involves submitting an application and providing necessary documentation.